 Three D Metals offers a range of copper products, from coil, strip, bar, rod, sheeting, and plate, to tube and pipe, as well as custom shapes.
 We also carry multiple types of copper and copper alloys.
 Click here for a full list of our copper products and alloys.

 Common Applications for Copper Sheets

 A popular Three D Metals product is our copper sheets.
 In fact, our largest product distribution line is for transformers and the power industry.
-Some common applications for our copper sheets include:
+Some common applications for our copper sheeting include:

 - Electrical panels

 - Architectural roofs and gutters